 Please see our Interim Conservation Management Framework.

-The Territory encourages research science to explore this untapped and as yet largely scientifically undocumented area.
+The BIOT Administration encourages research science to explore this untapped and as yet largely scientifically undocumented area.